 The cube of space

-In the concept of Atomic Geometry we show that electron can fill specific places within a cube.
+In the concept of Atomic Geometry, we show that electron can fill specific places within a cube.

 We can compare this concept to the average size of each atomic orbital and find that almost every block exhibits points structure where a sequential series of elements share exactly the same radii.

-Putting aside the the P1 and P3 orbitals for a moment and turning attention to the other orbitals, we notice there seems to be a specific radius where each set levels off.
-P2 elements level off at around 100 pm, whereas P4, all the D-block elements level off at around 140pm.
-The first half of the F-block elements have radii of about 185 pm, falling to 175pm at around the halfway point.
+Putting aside the P1 and P3 orbitals for a moment and turning attention to the other orbitals, we notice there seems to be a specific radius where each set levels off.
+P2 elements level off at around 100 pm, whereas P4, all the D-block elements, level off at around 1.4Å.
+The first half of the F-block elements have radii of about 1.85Å, falling to 1.75Å at around the halfway point.

-Whilst this is just a rough overview it a good starting point for scaling our atomic model the the values of the radii.
+If we imagine a cube with a side length of 2Å then we find that each type of orbital radii roughly falls over the point where the IN, MID and OUT sphere are located.
+Whilst this is just a rough overview, it is a good starting point for scaling our atomic model the values of the radii.
 Not only do the orbitals fall at around the correct radius, that also fall into the cube in the exact configuration we have allocated for each orbital type.

 These values are only a rough guide, and in reality there is a tremendous variation in size for each type of atom.
 However, by using the principles that transform Platonic into Archimedean Solids, we are able to generate a far more accurate match.
-So accurate in fact, that it supersedes all other existing predictions.
+So accurate, in fact, that it supersedes all other existing predictions.

 Geometric Functions

 We are not the first people to suggest that the atom follow a geometric structure.
 A similar idea of the atom was conceived of by Buckminster Fuller.
 He discovered that by collapsing the square faces of a Cuboctahedron into two triangles will create an Icosahedron.
 Continuing this process produces an Octahedron at the final stage.
 This transformation was termed the ‘Jitterbug’ and was suggested by Fuller to be in operation within the atomic structure.
+Both the Octahedron and Cuboctahedron are 2 forms we have identified from the orbital geometries.

 Truncation

 The second important geometric transformation used in Geo-Quantum mechanics is ‘Truncation’.
 This is enacted by the division of the side length of a Platonic Solid into two or three.
 By dividing the side of a Cube or Octahedron in half, the Cuboctahedron is formed.
-By dividing the sides into three, the corners of each polyhedra can be removed, forming the truncated Cube or Octahedron.
+By dividing the sides into three, the corners of each polyhedron can be removed, forming the truncated Cube or Octahedron.

 We can place these objects in a row, with the Octahedron at one end and the Cube at the other.
 Comparing this to the ‘Extended Jitterbug’ both begin with an Octahedron (P-orbital).
 The truncated series collapses the Octahedron into a Cuboctahedron, whereas the Jitterbug expands into the Cuboctahedron.
 The first diminishes in size and the latter grows in size, meaning that the two Cub-octahedra exhibit side lengths that are double in size.